discordianfish/blog/src/pages/case-studies/koko/index.md

 some of the largest social networks.

-I'm proud to have built the infrastructure that allowed Koko to be confident in change and deliver it fast.
+I'm proud to have built the infrastructure that allowed Koko to be confident in change and deliver it fast, ultimately helping them to get [acquired by Airbnb](https://www.businessinsider.com/airbnb-quietly-acquired-an-ai-content-moderation-startup-in-2018-2020-1).

 Do you want to accelerate your product development by building upon or migrating to modern cloud native infrastructure?
 [Let me know!](/hire-me).